 There is strong evidence that being in work improves people's quality of life and wellbeing.
 Despite this, there are significant barriers to employment for people with a mental illness, learning disability or long-term condition.
 With effective support, they can access the benefits of long-term work.
 But this requires co-operation between employment services, social workers, health professionals and others.

 Meaningful work is important in helping people recover from a mental illness.
-But there are many barriers to employment of people with mental health problems, including stigma and prejudice.
+But there are many barriers to employment for people with mental health problems, including stigma and prejudice.

-The rate of employment amongst adults of working age (16-64) with a mental illness markedly increased from 26.6% in Q4 2006/07 to 45.6% in Q1 2018/19.
-This may partly reflect a true improvement in employment rate, but it could also be due to destigmatisation of mental illness in recent years.
-People are more likely to self-report that they have a mental health disorder in the Labour Force Survey, which could disproportionally affect those who are employed.
-In fact, the number of people reporting that they have a mental illness in the Labour Force Survey increased from 1.5 million in Q4 2006/07 to 3.4 million in Q1 2018/19.
+The rate of employment among adults of working age (16-64) with a mental illness increased markedly from 26.7% in Q1 2007/08 to 48% in Q3 2018/19.
+This may partly reflect a true improvement in employment rate, but it could also be due to de-stigmatisation of mental illness in recent years.
+People are now more likely to self-report that they have a mental health disorder in the Labour Force Survey, which could disproportionally affect the employment rate.
+In fact, the number of people reporting that they have a mental illness in the Labour Force Survey increased from 1.6 million in Q1 2007/08 to 3.5 million in Q3 2018/19.

 The employment rate in the general population has been increasing gradually since 2012, at a much slower rate than for people with a mental illness.
-In Q1 2018/19, 75.7% of working-age people in the general population were employed.
-The employment gap between people in the general population and people with a mental illness decreased from 44.8% in Q4 2006/07 to 30.1% in Q1 2018/19.
+In Q3 2018/19, 76.2% of working-age people in the general population were employed.
+The employment gap between people in the general population and people with a mental illness decreased from 45.8 percentage points in Q1 2007/08 to 28.2 percentage points in Q3 2018/19.
 This is a significant improvement, however further progress is needed to reduce the employment gap.

-Annual data shows that the proportion of adults receiving secondary mental health services on the CPA who are employed decreased from 9.5% in 2010-11 to 6.7% in 2015-16.
-This measure was not published in 2016-17 due to the completeness and quality of the data.
+Annual data shows that the proportion of adults receiving secondary mental health services who are recorded as being employed decreased from 9.5% in 2010-11 to 6.7% in 2015-16.
+This measure was not published in 2016-17 due to the quality and completeness of the data.
 By 2017-18, the employment rate had improved slightly to 7%.

-Enabling people with learning disabilities to find employment when they want can enhance their quality of life, enable them to maintain a family and social life and contribute to community life, and can help to prevent loneliness or isolation.
-Here we look at the proportion of adults with a learning disability who are known to the council as being in paid employment or self-employed.
+Enabling people with a learning disability to find employment when they want it can enhance their quality of life, enable them to maintain a family and social life, and contribute to their community, and help them avoid loneliness or isolation.
+Here we look at the proportion of adults with a learning disability who are known to the council as being in paid employment.

 The proportion of adults with a learning disability in paid employment has fluctuated over time, from a high of 7.1% in 2011-12 to a low of 5.7% in 2016-17.
 A higher proportion of men with a learning disability are employed than women, although the size of the gap has decreased slightly over time.
 In 2017-18, 5.2% of women with a learning disability were in paid employment compared to 6.6% of men.